Updated: Feb 4

 · What do you need as you enter this new year?
 What is your heart asking for?

-· What will be your intention, word or phase for the year?
+· What will be your intention, word or phrase for the year?

 · How will this intention guide you during uncertain or challenging times?